travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Dance Point and Grade Calculation.md

 From there, it does a series of comparisons with the quotient against hard coded values, using the results to determine your letter grade.
 ```
 Value                                     Grade Earned:*
 0x64 (100%)                               AAA if the quotient is equal to this value
 0x5D ( 93%)                                AA if the quotient is greater than this value
 0x50 ( 80%)                                 A if the quotient is greater than this value
 0x41 ( 65%)                                 B if the quotient is greater than this value
 0x20 ( 45%)                                 C if the quotient is greater than this value
 Less than or equal to 0x20 (45%)            D

-Health gauge depleted
+Health gauge depleted                       E
-(irrespective of                E
-quotient value)
+(irrespective of DP quotient value)
 ```
 \* The non-E grades can only be earned if the player is able to keep their health gauge from becoming completely empty.
 Once the health gauge runs out, the game defaults to assigning a grade of E, even if, for instance, the player managed to earn enough D.P to earn an A after the health gauge depleted.